 Maria primarily works on Greek art and architecture in the Archaic and early Classical periods; her dissertation research will focus on inscriptions on vases, and in particular, the earliest instances of interplay between text and image.

 Maria has experience teaching Elementary and Intermediate Greek.
-She has been a T.A. for language and history courses, including a global core class on Egypt in the Classical World, as well as courses in Greek Art and Archaeology.
+She has been a T.A. for language and history courses, including a global core class on Egypt in the Classical World, as well as courses in Greek and Roman Art and Archaeology.